adamyen/calorieapp_frontend/README.md

  - Record of calories in and calories burn out day wise in History tab.
  - Helps user to figure out how much to eat/exercise according to their desired goal(weight loss/gain).
  - Easy to use application.
+ - Mobile app versions available for both Android and iOS

 # Implementation:
 Link to YouTube video of the implementation of the BurnOut application: